Featuring insights from world-class running coach Greg McMillan:

 5. Happy Stomach

 A lot of runners find that their stomach can’t handle the traditional fueling recommendations of taking in fast-acting carbohydrates like sugar-based gels, chews, and drinks every 15-20 minutes.
-When you experience GI distress during a sustained effort, it’s difficult to consume the fuel you need.
-This puts you at a much higher risk of bonking.
-Fueling with a slow-burning energy source like UCAN allows your body to refuel less frequently while still maintaining steady energy, so you’re consuming fewer calories and minimizing your chances of GI distress.
+That same gel that tasted great at mile 3 often doesn’t taste the same at mile 12.
+When you experience GI distress during a sustained effort, it’s difficult to consume the fuel you need and his puts you at a much higher risk of bonking.

 Greg McMillan is a runner, exercise scientist, and coach with the unique ability to combine the science of endurance performance with the art of real-world coaching.
 He has worked with Olympians, Boston Marathon qualifiers and new runners training for their first race.
 The bulk of his athletes are everyday runners balancing work, family and other commitments with their running.
 He coaches runners through his website mcmillanrunning.com